Adspartan/For_the_Drip/README.md

 ## Advanced Customization

 Select a slot in the 'Slot Customization' section (4th from the top of the Drip Editor) to customize it further
-- Hide Attachments by unselecting them
+- Hide Attachments by unselecting them in the checkboxes on the left
 - Select which attachments get customized (material changes) by checking/unchecking 'Customize'
 - Add new attachments to the item by selecting one in the 'Extra Attachment' drop down and pressing 'Add attachment'
 - Extra attachments can be removed by clicking on the 'x' button on the right
 - 'Hide x' checkboxes are used to hide/show body parts
-- Masks are used to partially hide body parts to avoid clipping with the cosmetics (only work if the body part is not hidden already)
+- Masks are used to partially hide body parts to avoid clipping with the cosmetics (only works if the body part is not hidden already)

 ## Presets